Data is only as valuable as the analysis you can draw from it. Discover how tools, such as ITC’s Market Analysis tools, can help you leverage it.

-The importance of data in decision making has been proven time and time again.
-Data and analytics enable companies to create new business opportunities, grow their revenue, predict and analyze trends and gain other actionable insights.
+The importance of data in decision-making has been proven time and time again.
+Data and analytics enable companies to create new business opportunities, grow their revenue, predict and analyze trends, and gain other actionable insights.
 With the pandemic pushing the majority of businesses and customers online, the breadth of data has never been wider.
 From tracking the needs and desires of your target audience to seeing what your competitors are doing, those who aren’t investing in market intelligence are blinding themselves to invaluable information.

 Tools of the Trade

 For trade, market and expansion evaluation, and global industry insights, there is nothing better than the International Trade Center’s (ITC) Market Analysis Tools.
 Consisting of a suite of online aids, ITC aims to make global trade more transparent and facilitate access to new markets for all kinds of businesses.
 The data is constantly updated and extremely detailed, encompassing over 200 countries/regions, as well as a wide range of industries.
-Users of the tools can take advantage of this world-class intelligence by understanding supply and demand trends, growing their export figures, identifying opportunities for market and product diversification and closing favourable international trade deals.
+Users of the tools can take advantage of this world-class intelligence by understanding supply and demand trends, growing their export figures, identifying opportunities for market and product diversification, and closing favorable international trade deals.

 Inside the platform, these analyses have been divided into information sectors or “maps” which display top-notch market information on various sectors.

-The trade map presents useful indicators on export performance, international demand, alternative markets as well as the role of competitors from both the product and country perspective.
+The trade map presents useful indicators on export performance, international demand, and alternative markets as well as the role of competitors from both the product and country perspective.

 This is a powerful market analysis tool for business leaders looking to bring their products into a new geographical market.
 By monitoring international demand as well as competitors, companies can ensure they’re entering the right markets at the right price.